abf149/lab2-2022-abf149/workspace/lab2/README.md

 ## Summary of Your Result

-- Your Name:
+- Your Name: Andrew Feldman
-- Your Kaggle ID:
+- Your Kaggle ID: 9674784
 - Your Model's Kaggle Score: `%`
 - Your Model's Energy (should match the result in `network-profile.ipynb`): `mJ`
 - Your Model's Number of Cycles (should match the result in `network-profile.ipynb`): `M Cycles`